ontolex/morph/draft.md

 >
 > ---

-processing analogy: replacement operations with regular expressions as in Perl or Sed
+processing analogy: replacement operations with regular expressions as in Perl or Sed.

 > ---
 > datatype property **morph:source** *is to be defined*